lqc/thinkcspy/source/fruitful_functions.rst

    Can you find a way to use ``is_factor`` in your definition of ``is_multiple``?

 #.
 Write the function ``f2c(t)`` designed to return the
-   integer value of the nearest degree Celsius for given tempurature in Fahrenheit. (*hint:* you may want to make use of the built-in function, ``round``.
+   integer value of the nearest degree Celsius for given temperature in Fahrenheit. (*hint:* you may want to make use of the built-in function, ``round``.
 Try printing ``round.__doc__`` in a Python shell or looking up help for the ``round`` function, and